 On Canberra Avenue, behind the Canberra Institute of Technology, Fyshwick Campus, there is a hide.
 This tent is near the Fyshwick interchange.
 There are no lavatories in this area.
-This hide has been there since August 2018.
+This hide has been there since August 2018 and on the Australia Day Weekend it was still there.
 The land has a creek bed which is a traditional breeding ground for snakes in high summer.

 Seeing these six tents in the community makes me want to just go home and shut the door.
 But buying a house has become almost unaffordable for some people.
 The local, State and National newspapers carry stories this month about the ‘rental crisis’ and unaffordable rents.
 Canberra is listed as the most unaffordable place to rent in Australia.

 How can Canberrans be the most affluent, educated and solvent of all Australians and yet have people sleeping rough nearby?
 Why don’t they do something about this lack of public health and housing?
 Why not try to improve the lives of people sleeping rough?
 I cannot fathom what he local government does not ‘get’ about these health and safety matters in our local environment.

 Young people are increasingly finding it difficult to locate suitable accommodation for their studies.
 For example, there is a significant shortage of rental accommodation for university students and international visitors seeking to work in Canberra on a temporary basis (six – 12 months).